Twarner491/TeddyWarner.org/docs/writings/on-turning-twenty.md

 I wasn't quite sure where I'd end up or what I'd be doing, but this uncertainty never really bothered me much.
 In fact, for a few months, I thought I might become a YouTuber (and even made a banger video for one of my projects: [We Built the Alleged Hans Niemann Chess Cheating Device](https://www.youtube.com/watch?v=ygy8M-QhbSo&t)) as it felt like a good means of financially justifying my continued work on my projects.

 It was around this time in my life that one of my old friends/coworkers told me about this program he was in at USC: the [Iovine and Young Academy](https://iovine-young.usc.edu/).
-This program was pretty epic, and it looked to address my dilemma exceedingly well: the academy spans engineering, business, and design.
+This program was pretty epic, and it looked to address my dilemma exceedingly well: the academy spans engineering, business, and design - a great balance for the aspiring maker.
 I applied, got in, and moved to California.
 It was awesome.

 I loved university, I loved the classes, I loved the people.
 I met some of my closest friends, worked on my [first venture](https://tone.computer), and then at eighteen landed an early position on the [Midjourney](https://www.midjourney.com/home) hardware team.
 A few months later, I found myself at a crossroads: I loved my work at Midjourney and got to work alongside the most incredible people, yet I had just turned nineteen and felt compelled to spend my next few years doing work of my own.
 Ultimately, I decided to return to USC.